infection/site/src/guide/command-line-options.md

 infection.phar --git-diff-filter=A
 ```

 This command will mutate only those files, that were added in the Pull Request.
-The diff is done between the current branch and `origin/master`.
+The diff is done between the current branch and the base branch.

 > It's possible to configure the base branch, see [`--git-diff-base`](/guide/command-line-options.html#git-diff-base) option